Couples and Family Counselling

 As a family and couple therapist I will focus less on the individuals in a family or couple and will instead look more at the problematic patterns that have developed between them over time.
 Just as an individual moves through a series of stages, so too do couples and families.
 As a couple or family moves from one stage to another they can encounter difficulties because the skills and roles required by the next stage are often quite different from those of the previous stage.

 Generally it is best if both people can attend the sessions for couples work.
 However it is possible to attend on your own if your partner doesn’t want to engage in therapy right now.
 Sometimes when they see the positive changes in you they may change their mind and become more interested in the process.
-Couples therapy is a real investment in your relationship and can build your resilience to cope not only with the current stressors but future struggles which are bound to affect you both.
+Couples therapy is a real investment in your relationship and can build your resilience to cope not only with the current stressors but also be better prepared for future life stressors.

 As a family therapist, I work in ways that acknowledge the contexts of people's families and other relationships, sharing and respecting individuals' different perspectives, beliefs, views and stories, and exploring possible ways forward.
 I therefore not only support change with individuals but also in their relationships in the family and beyond.